wolfmanstout/talon-gaze-ocr/README.md

 ## Installation

-`git clone` this repo into your user directory.
+`git clone` this repo into your Talon user scripts folder.
 Requires [knausj_talon](https://github.com/knausj85/knausj_talon) to be installed as a sibling in the same directory.